 Happy New Year.
-With 2016 now upon us, it is time to make New Year’s resolutions.
-Here at Decanter.com we’ve set out five that will suit any wine lover perfectly - and none mention the gym.
+With the new year now stretching out before us, we’ve set out five resolutions that will suit any wine lover perfectly - and none mention the gym.

-Will you be following any New Year’s resolutions around wine in 2016?
+Will you be following any New Year’s resolutions around wine?
 Let us know via the comment section at the bottom of this article.

 New Year’s resolutions for wine lovers:

 Dry January is a fad that seemed to be at its peak last year.
 It appeals to people’s health conscience, which has taken a battering over Christmas and New Year.
 It is no coincidence that the UK government chose 1 January 2016 to release its new guidelines into alcohol intake in an attempt to have maximum effect.

 For a wine lover, all this can be miserable reading.
 January is a long, dark month that certainly does not need wine taken away from it.
 In my opinion, there is a way to strike a vinous balance:

 First, calculate your weekly wine spend.
 For an example, let’s use £60 or $90 on 6 bottles – £10 ($15) a bottle.
 My new year’s resolution is to spend exactly the same amount but buy better quality wine.
 As the sayings go, less is more, quality over quantity.
 This will give some excellent results: